- Salary Package: From $93,830 - $100,559 (Level A step 6-8) p.a., plus 17% employer's superannuation and annual leave loading

 The Department of Biomedical Sciences is committed to improving patient health through world-class fundamental and translational medical research, within the Department is the Dementia Research Centre which will provide an environment for innovative, interdisciplinary research for dementia, using and developing state-of-the-art technologies to advance basic discoveries towards translation into clinical treatments.
 The Dementia Research Centre is committed to providing a unique and supportive mentoring program to allow the growth of future leaders for dementia research.

 Macquarie is a university engaged with the real and often complex problems and opportunities that define our lives.
 Since our foundation 54 years ago, we have aspired to be a different type of university.
 Over the years, we’ve grown to become the centre of a vibrant local and global community.
 Connect with us today.

-To be considered for this position, please apply online and attach your resume and a separate cover letter (2 page maximum) that outlines how you meet the selection criteria below:
+To be considered for this position, please apply online and attach your resume and a separate cover letter that outlines how you meet to the selection criteria below:

-- PhD in Biotechnology or a closely related discipline; ideally with a focus in stem cell bioengineering and regenerative medicine.
+- PhD in Neuroscience or a closely related discipline; with a focus in stem cell technologies

 - A strong record of contributions to peer reviewed publications and history of research excellence, relative to experience and opportunity.